 Great camps allow kids to play in non-virtual worlds and interact with friends face to face rather than through a device.
 And most importantly, at camp kids get to be kids – and that might be the most compelling reason why camp still matters.

 Despite the benefits of summer camp, unfortunately, not every family can afford the traditional overnight summer camp.
 And not every kid or family is ready for such an experience.
 For those who aren’t ready for camp can still gain many benefits by having certain activities scheduled during the summer that will get them out of their routine and interacting with other kids.

-Day camps near home can provide similar developmental opportunities, minus the benefits associated with being away for an extended period.
+Day camps near home also can provide similar developmental opportunities, minus the benefits associated with being away for an extended period.
 The upside is that they are often less expensive and more accessible.

 For those kids that are ready for overnight camp but whose parents can’t afford such camps, scholarships and camps targeting youth from poor families can help.
 For instance, there are several prominent programs that provide access to camp experiences for low-income youth.
 They include the C5 Youth Foundation in Boston, Atlanta, Austin, Dallas and Los Angeles; Sherwood Forest in St. Louis; and College Settlement in Pennsylvania, just to name a few.
 Yet, there remains a significant “opportunity gap” between the rich and poor that needs to be addressed so that more kids can have transformative camp experiences.

 Daniel J Richmond, Postdoctoral Research Associate, University of Utah and Robert Warner, Ph.D.
 Student and Graduate Research Assistant, University of Utah.
 This article is republished from The Conversation under a Creative Commons license.